cverbah/Jupyter-Notebooks/Sentiment Analysis/README.md

 # About
-A sentiment analysis is performed on a dataset containing tweets related to a US industry.
+A sentiment analysis is performed on a dataset containing tweets related to the US airline industry.
 Some supervised machine learning algorithms are applied and evaluated.

-##
-por hacer....